ufcg-lsd/asperathos/quick-start.md

 retries = 5

 [k8s-grafana]
-k8s_conf_path = /home/user/.kube/config # Optional value with ./data/conf
+k8s_conf_path = /home/user/.kube/config # Optional value with ./data/conf as default
 visualizer_type = k8s-grafana
 visualizer_ip = 10.11.5.62 # Optional value, gets the Ip of any node in the cluster if not specified